DATA PROTECTION POLICY (GDPR)

 o. the identification of workers with specific responsibility and accountability for the PIMS.

-1.5 New Vehicle Solutions Limited has notified the Information Commissioner that it is a data controller and that it processes certain information about data subjects.
-New Vehicle Solutions Limited has identified all the personal data that it processes and this is contained in the Data Inventory Register
+1.5 New Vehicle Solutions Ltd has notified the Information Commissioner that it is a data controller and that it processes certain information about data subjects.
+New Vehicle Solutions Ltd has identified all the personal data that it processes.

 1.6 A copy of the ICO notification details is retained by the appointed person with the firm (The Data Protection Officer) and the ICO Notification Handbook is used as the authoritative guidance for notification.